stargate-bukkit/Stargate-Bukkit/README.md

  - Changes how backup language works, causing english strings to be shown if not available from the chosen language
  - Removes some pre-UUID code
  - Adds underwater portals
+ - Makes it easier to add more default gates
 #### \[Version 0.8.0.3] PseudoKnight fork
  - Fix economy
  - Add custom buttons